khuyenlai/cse15l-lab-reports/lab5.md

 ![image](OutputNoError.png)

-I've tried different scenarios with compilaiton success and compilation failure.

-This is my code structure by the way:
+This was my code structure by the way:

 ![image](Structrue.png)

 **Response from TA:**

 Hey there!
 It looks like you're trying to check the compilation status using echo <code>$?</code>.
-However, keep in mind that using echo `<code>$?</code>` immediately after the compilation command might not give you the expected result.
+However, you should keep in mind that using echo `<code>$?</code>` after compiling it, will default the value back to 0 automatically.
 Instead, you should check the value of `<code>$?</code>` without echoing it.

 Try this: